 What Are Cicada Killers?

 These wasps, known scientifically as Vespa crabro, go by many names.
-They may be called cicada killers, cicada hawks, the Eastern cicada killer, or cicada killer wasp.
-But, regardless of what you call them, these are solitary wasps that belong to the family crabronidae.
+They may be called cicada killers, cicada hawks, the Eastern cicada killers, or cicada killer wasps.
+Regardless of what you call them, these are solitary wasps that belong to the family crabronidae.
 If you don't know what it means for an insect to be in the family crabronidae, you're not alone.
-This family of insect is classified by the fact that they hunt cicadas as their primary prey.
-And, of all the species in the family crabronidae, the Eastern cicada killer wasp is the species that is dominant in North America.
+This family of insect is classified by the fact that they hunt cicadas as their primary prey, and of all the species in the family crabronidae, the Eastern cicada killer wasp is dominant in North America.

 Are Cicada Killer Wasps Dangerous?

 If you're a cicada, they are very dangerous.
 But humans don't have too much to worry about, as long as there is no accidental contact.
 Male cicada killers do not have the ability to sting humans, and female cicada killers are too busy with cicadas to pay attention to humans.
 Females do, however, have a significant stinger, which they plunge deep into cicada bugs.
 This is definitely not a stinger you would want them to plunge into your skin.
 Fortunately, cicada killers don't swarm, and they are not aggressive about guarding their nests, like yellow jackets or paper wasps.